Editing your writing

 Punctuation

 Effective writers know how to use punctuation for clarity, precision and style.
 However, punctuation is an aspect of writing that is often neglected by graduate writers.
-If you are unsure about your punctuation skills, make an appointment with an Academic Skills Advisor in the Library.
+If you are unsure about your punctuation skills, make an appointment with Research Support in the Library.

 Workshop Resources